MicroFocus/CX/GOVERNANCE.md

 # <Project Name> Project Governance

+*The Steering Committee should consume this template to create their own Governance document.
+Sections that require review are annotated with angle brackets (<>).
+The SC will also need to edit the README, CONTRIBUTOR, and COMMITTER templates as well.
+Make sure internal links between these four documents are correct.*

 ## Steering Committee

 This project is jointly governed by a Steering Committee (SC) which is responsible for high-level guidance of the project.